Home/Field Notes/Modeler Masterclass

 Block Count: The Most Important Practical Difference

-The HX Stomp runs up to 6 simultaneous DSP blocks.
+The HX Stomp runs up to 8 simultaneous DSP blocks (raised from the original 6 in firmware 3.15 — make sure yours is updated).
 The Helix LT runs up to 32.

-For a standard worship clean tone — amp model, a light drive for leads, delay, reverb, maybe a chorus — you're looking at five to six blocks.
-The HX Stomp handles that cleanly.
-A Vox AC30 model with a Strymon-style delay, a BigSky-style reverb, and a JHS Morning Glory equivalent lands you right at the comfortable edge of six blocks.
+For a standard worship clean tone (amp model, a light drive for leads, delay, reverb, maybe a chorus), you're looking at five to six blocks.
+The HX Stomp handles that with room to spare.
+A Vox AC30 model with a Strymon-style delay, a BigSky-style reverb, and a JHS Morning Glory equivalent lands you around six blocks, comfortably inside the eight.

-Where the Stomp starts to strain: when you want ambient swells alongside your clean tone alongside your lead drive alongside a longer tail reverb that lives in the effects loop.
-That's seven or eight blocks easily, and the Stomp will ask you to make sacrifices.
+Where the Stomp starts to strain: when you want ambient swells alongside your clean tone alongside your lead drive alongside a longer tail reverb, plus a shimmer pad built from a pitch block into its own reverb.
+Stack all of that and you're past eight blocks, and the Stomp will ask you to make sacrifices.

 The Helix LT never makes you choose.
 You can build a preset with parallel reverb paths, a separate ambient pad layer, and still have room for the drive chain.
 For complex worship arrangements where the guitar is doing atmospheric work, that headroom is real.